azizahproject/Median-Sales-Housing-Data-Forecasting/Technical/README.md

 1. Seasonality Check: Analyzed for seasonal behavior (monthly data).
 2. Modeling: Applied Holt-Winters method using: Level (α), Trend (β), and Seasonality (γ).
 3. Forecasting: Extended forecast 8 months ahead.
-4. Evaluation: Compared forecast vs actual using MAPE.
+4. Evaluation: Compared forecast vs actual using RMSE.
 5. Optimization: Used the **Solver tool** in Excel to optimize α, β, and γ parameters to minimize MAPE between forecast and actual values.

 > 📎 *All formulas and forecasting logic were built entirely in Excel, including the Solver-based parameter tuning process.*